cornell-ece5745/ece5745-tut8-sram/docs/index.md

            -width 0.4 -spacing 0.5 -set_to_set_distance 5 -start 0.5
 ```

-The following screen capture illustrates what you should see: a square
+The following screen capture illustrates what you should see: a
-floorplan with a power grid.
+rectangular floorplan with a power grid.

 ![](assets/fig/cadence-innovus-1.png)